 Echeveria minima J.Meyrán

 Echeveria minima is a cute succulent named for its miniature size.
 Each rosette is up to 1.6 inches (4 cm) in diameter, with leaves packed so densely that only the upper halves are visible.
-Glaucous green leaves have well-defined points and a reddish tinge to the margins.
-As they grow and produce new offsets, they form a tight, mounding cluster.
+The glaucous green leaves have well-defined points and a reddish tinge to the margins.
+As the rosettes grow and produce new offsets, they form a tight, mounding cluster.
 Racemes of small bell-shaped flowers appear in late spring.
-Flowers are yellow with lower part pink to reddish.
+Flowers are yellow, with the lower part pink to reddish.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).